NaimAyat/UCLA_CS181/Discussion3.md

   * Describe the language modeled by a PDA
 * Write CFGs for FSLs
 * Can you have an:
   * ambiguous deterministic grammar?
-No. You can not come up with two parse trees for something if you have more than one choice.
+No. You can not come up with two parse trees for something if you have only one choice.
   * ambiguous nondeterministic grammar?
 Yes.
 You can have two parse trees that are both correct.
   * unambiguous deterministic grammar?
 Yes.
 One parse tree, one choice.
   * unambiguous nondeterministic grammar?
 Yes.
 One parse tree, two choices; one doesn't work.